-This course covers the art experienced through supervised visits to museums and art galleries.
+This course covers the art experience through supervised visits to museums and art galleries.
 Emphasis is placed on learning through critical study.
 Upon completion, students should be able to write a critical analysis of the artwork experienced that demonstrates an understanding of aesthetics.

-ART 113 DRAWING I (6E)
+ART 113 DRAWING I (6E) 3 credits